nmemranhussain/E-commerce_1/README.md

 **Training Data Percentage:** 70% of the customer-level dataset (the RFM data) was used as training data.
 **Testing Data Percentage:** The remaining 30% was reserved as a holdout test set to evaluate model performance.

+### **RAG Data Types Processed:** The knowledge base for this RAG system is constructed from the following primary data files and content:
+- **`rfm.xls`:**Contains Recency, Frequency, and Monetary (RFM) metrics for customers.
+- **`contextual_policy_recommendations.xls`:** Provides specific retention action recommendations and estimated rewards for individual customers.
+- **`contextual_policy_summary.xls`:** Offers a summary of retention policies, including average ROI and customer volume per action.
+- **`contextual_policy_tier_action_mix.xls`:** Details the mix of actions per policy tier (not directly used for document generation but part of initial load).
+- **`Online_retail_cleaned.xls`:** The cleaned online retail transactional data (not directly used for document generation but assumed context for analysis).
+- **`E-commerce_1_1.ipynb`:** The entire content of the Jupyter/Colab notebook, which includes code, markdown explanations, and outputs, providing context on the system's development and rationale.
+- **`merged_customer_profiles.csv`:** A derived dataset combining RFM metrics with contextual policy recommendations for each customer.

 ## Modeling Details

 ### Model Type